geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Oh, fly," he cried, " ere yet some stronger spell
 " To this sad grot again thy steps compell.
 " If thine the Veil, Marino's arm shall lend
-" Its powerful succour to release thy friend ;
+" Its powerful succour to release thy friend;
 " If he reject thy suit, bereft of thee, 550

 " This grot, or Albion's isle, alike to me."